Book

 • Carry bear spray and know how to use it

-• Bears are naturally curious and always hungry.
-When camping, keep your site clean and to dispose of trash properly.
+• Bears are naturally curious.
+When camping, keep your site clean and dispose of trash properly.
 NEVER store food or other attractants in or near your tent.
-Secure these items either in food lockers or away from the immediate site area.
+Secure these items in food lockers and away from the site area.

 Further Reading